B Cremades & Asociados

-His name is on many significant awards at ICSID, including cases concerning the formation of an arbitration agreement under an investment treaty, the relationship between contract and treaty claims, the effect of illegality on investment protection and the definition of an investment.
-He is said to have had a significant influence on the drafting of the 1998 Spanish Arbitration Law.
+Cremades’s name is on many doctrinally significant awards at ICSID, and he is said to have had an important influence on the drafting of the 1998 Spanish Arbitration Law.

 The firm that bears his name, founded in 1969, is home to around 10 lawyers devoted to international arbitration.
 It has a reputation for being Spain’s unofficial university of arbitration.

-The founder’s son, Bernardo Cremades Jr, joined the firm in 2013 from Curtis Mallet-Prevost, Colt & Mosle in New York, where he defended Venezuela in ICSID cases.
-He has been visible in many of B Cremades & Asociados’ recent successes as counsel.
+The founder’s son, Bernardo Cremades Jr, joined the firm in 2013 from Curtis Mallet-Prevost Colt & Mosle in New York, where he defended Venezuela in ICSID cases.
+He has been visible in many of the Spanish firm’s recent successes as counsel.

-As counsel, Cremades Sr won the reinstatement of an annulled award before Spain’s Constitutional Court in a €600 million inheritance battle between relatives of a prominent deceased aristocrat in Malaga.
+As counsel, Cremades Sr won the reinstatement of an award before the Constitutional Court of Spain in a €600 million inheritance battle between relatives of a prominent deceased aristocrat in Malaga.
 The court ruling set a high standard for review of arbitral awards on public policy grounds, potentially bringing an end to a streak of controversial set-aside decisions from the Madrid courts.

-The firm reports two successes for Gas Natural in pricing arbitrations against another Spanish energy company.
+The firm has had two successes for Gas Natural (now Naturgy) in pricing arbitrations against another Spanish energy company.
 Several billion dollars were at stake in each case.

-It also helped sportswear brand Puma obtain a rare Spanish court ruling holding two Spanish arbitrators professionally liable for the annulment of an award as a result of their exclusion of the third arbitrator from deliberations.
+Another highlight was a US$36 million award in 2015 for a company owned by a Bolivian politician against a Mexican cement group, which was paid in 2023.
+It also helped sportswear brand Puma obtain a rare Spanish court ruling holding two Spanish arbitrators professionally liable for the annulment of an award.

-The firm is advising two pharmaceutical companies in a US$200 million investment treaty claim against Venezuela over the alleged expropriation of their assets.
+The firm continues to advise two pharmaceutical companies in a US$200 million investment treaty claim against Venezuela over the alleged expropriation of their assets.

 It also acts for a Panamanian entity owned by a prominent Honduran family in an ICSID claim against Honduras valued at more than US$800 million.
 The claim relates to the forced liquidation of a bank and the confiscation of various companies.